Unified Login

 OTP Authentication

-OTP authentication offers an additional level of security due to the short validity period of the OTP.
-In the case of logging into eSignet with OTP as the chosen method, our system generates a unique OTP and delivers it to the user via a registered communication channel, such as SMS or email.
+OTP authentication offers an additional level of security due to its short validity period.
+When logging into eSignet with OTP as the chosen method, our system generates a unique OTP and delivers it to the user via a registered communication channel, such as SMS or email.
 Upon receiving the OTP, the user can input it into the login interface.
 The system then compares the entered OTP with the generated one.
 If they match, the user is granted access to the system.

 Biometric Authentication